oduameh/node-course/docs/Instructions/keys-and-wallets.md

 :::danger

 We are not following best practices here.
-If you are creating payment or other key pairs that require security on mainnet or that interact with real funds, you **MUST** store the secret keys in an offline manner.
+If you are creating payment or other key pairs that require security on mainnet or that interact with real funds, you **MUST** store the secret keys offline.

 :::